senanursir/python-learning/README.md

 I am studying Python in a comprehensive and practical way, focusing on the most fundamental topics for a solid step.
 In this learning journey, I organize the codes I have written, along with my own notes, and compile them into a repository with relevant topic titles.

-Source: "Yeni Başlayanlar İçin Sıfırdan Python Dersleri", Python'a Giriş, Youtube
+Source: "Yeni Başlayanlar İçin Sıfırdan Python Dersleri", Python'a Giriş, YouTube

 ## ----------